 Before you start a meditation session, get comfortable using the beads.
 Try both methods listed above and see which one works best for you.
-After you practice with the beads for a while, you can then try to add them into your meditation.
+After you practice with the beads for a while, you can then try to add them to your meditation.

 Some individuals who are new to meditation want to meditate a few times first without the beads to become comfortable with the meditation.
-Then, once they’ve practiced with the beads in general and then meditated without the beads, they put both together for the well-rounded meditation session.
+Then, once they’ve practiced with the beads in general and then meditated without the beads, they put both together for a well-rounded meditation session.

 Here are the steps for meditating with mala beads: